2018 - 2019 Nongame Freshwater Fishing Regulations

 Nongame fishing permits and tags may be purchased from SCDNR only.
 Applications may be obtained by calling 803-734-3833.

 Nongame fishing permits and tags are required, in addition to a valid South Carolina recreational fishing license (also applies to youth under 16), to use the following devices for recreational purposes:

-- up to 1 trotlines with not more than 50 hooks,
+- up to 1 trotline with not more than 50 hooks

 - not more than 50 jugs